 Job responsibilities include balancing patrons’ needs with budget availability, balancing online and print resources, planning for disaster recovery, evaluating usage and impact of various resources, and negotiating contracts.

 Computer software development is one of the fastest growing areas for chemical information specialists.
-Some possible job titles and areas of opportunity include:

 - Science librarian